meitar/docs/content/network-design/bgp.md

 title: "BGP"
 ---

-The [Border Gateway Protocol](https://tools.ietf.org/html/rfc4271) (BGP) is an inter-Autonomous System routing protocol.
+The [Border Gateway Protocol](https://tools.ietf.org/html/rfc4271) (BGP) is a routing protocol for directing traffic across different Autonomous Systems; it is an inter-AS routing protocol.

-## Use within NYC Mesh
-BGP is used externally at internet exchange points to connect with other networks, and internally to peer between members (using private ASNs).
 BGP is a popular dynamic routing protocol as it is relatively simple to configure, scales well and enjoys support across multiple hardware and software vendors.

-## How it works
+As of calendar year 2020, NYC Mesh no longer uses BGP internally.
+It has been replaced by [OSPF]({{< relref "ospf" >}}).
+BGP may still be used externally at Internet Exchange Points (IXPs) to connect with other networks, and other networks may use BGP to define their own routes leading to NYC Mesh.
+Prior to calendar year 2020, NYC Mesh used BGP internally to peer between members who were allocated private Autonomous System Numbers (ASNs).

+## BGP in a nutshell
 An Autonomous System (AS) is any entity, usually a network with some opaque internal topology, that is in possession of a unique identifier called an Autonomous System Number (ASN).
 The process of connecting two Autonomous Systems is called peering, and it requires BGP speakers from each AS to know the ASN and IP address of their neighbors in advance (how this information is exchanged is not specified by the protocol).

 Once the relevant identifying information is known, two neighboring Autonomous Systems can establish a session during which they exchange information about which IP subnets (prefixes) they know how to reach.
 A message between BGP speakers about reachability (or withdrawal thereof) is called an advertisement and can describe prefixes originating from an AS itself or from some other AS.